 The joints in the body get inflamed initially, and the inflammation may be followed by progressive inflexibility and stiffness.

 As ankylosing spondylitis is a progressive disease, it eventually leads to the fusion of the spine resulting in permanent painful stiffness and inflexibility of the back.
-It is often called a bamboo spine, as the spine tends to get stiff like a bamboo.
+It is often called a bamboo spine, as the spine tends to get stiff like bamboo.
 If ribs are affected due to ankylosing spondylitis, it can limit the movement of the rib cage leading to difficulty in breathing.
-It can also affect other organs, such as eyes, heart, lungs, or sometimes kidney.
+It can also affect other organs, such as the eyes, heart, lungs, or sometimes kidneys.

 The occurrence of ankylosing spondylitis is observed to be often genetically inherited.
 Most people who have ankylosing spondylitis have the HLA-B27 gene in their blood.
 But, many individuals who have this gene in their blood never develop ankylosing spondylitis.